Envelope Dynamics and Stability with non-linear Space-Charge Forces: Envelope Stability and Dynamics

 \subsection{Envelope Dynamics with single and random Quadrupole Errors}

 Now, we examine the envelope stability and tunes for single and random quadrupole errors.
-They break the symmetry of the lattice and create (half-)integer stop-bands.
+They break the symmetry of the lattice and create half-integer stop-bands.
 At the end of this section, we provide an analysis of how the stop-band contributes to emittance growth and thus, blowing up the envelope.

 We start by slightly increasing the nominal strength of a single quadrupole by \SI{1}{\percent}.
-The shift of the bare lattice tune due to this error is $\Delta Q\approx \num{1e-3}$.
-Figure \ref{fig:oneErr1pc} shows the depressed envelope tunes and the corresponding moduli of unstable eigenvalues.
+The shift of the lattice tune due to this error is $\Delta Q\approx \num{1e-3}$.
+Figure \ref{fig:oneErr1pc} shows the shifted envelope tunes and the corresponding moduli of unstable eigenvalues.
 In comparison to the undisturbed lattice, the eigenvalues of the integer-crossing mode are now locked consecutively on the integer tune (dotted ellipse).
 The stop-band has a certain width in tune, which means the beam envelope is driven into instability if its tune falls into the stop-band.
 While the stop-band in one plane is hit, we find clear coupling instabilities of the opposite plane (solid ellipse).
 Since the beam sizes of both planes influence each other through space-charge, a rapid growth and beta-beating in one plane induces instability in the other plane.

 In the next simulation, we apply a \SI{1}{\percent} random variation to the strength of {\em all} quadrupoles and show the results in Fig. \ref{fig:randErrEigs}.
 The errors are sampled from a uniform distribution.
-The bare lattice tune has shifted with $\Delta Q= \num{5e-3}$, which is compatible with adding random perturbations in quadrature.
+The lattice tune has shifted with $\Delta Q= \num{5e-3}$, which is compatible with adding random perturbations in quadrature.

-Regarding envelope stability, the number of unstable moduli on the integer tune is reduced, compared to a single \SI{1}{\percent} error.
-This indicates a narrower stop-band.
-The exact width and strength of the stop-band with random quadrupole errors strongly depends on the individual seed, because errors distributed along the ring may compensate each other.
+Regarding envelope stability, the number of unstable moduli in the vicinity of the integer tune is the same compared to the single \SI{1}{\percent} quadrupole error.
+The exact width and strength of the stop-band with random quadrupole errors strongly depends on the individual seed.

 In Figure \ref{fig:randErr1pcdQvsdNdz} in particular, we see instability for three charge densities, which are not yet locked onto the stop-band.
-Whether a stop-band extends above or below a half-integer tune depends on it being a result of an effective focusing or defocusing error and as such, depends on the individual seed.
-Additionally, the stop-band itself is displaced with respect to the tune depression, because the bare tune of the lattice is shifted due to the quadrupole error.
+Whether a stop-band extends above or below a half-integer tune depends on it being a result of an effective focusing or defocusing error.
+Additionally, the stop-band itself is displaced with respect to the lattice tune-shift, caused by the quadrupole error.